|

 easily avow that Charlie has rescued ME from a lonely and boring

-life.
 Charlie never lets me out of his sight, day or night, and is my most welcome

 companion.
 He isn't afraid of anything anymore, although he does retreat to